 Metropolitan Magazine Amsterdam Travel Map Illustration

-Viscafe Gouden Hoek – its a stone’s throw away for the lively Westermark’s Sculptures and skateboards, the fish restaurant is a local favourite that has a special Oyster menu and upscale fish and chips being served at this establishment.
+- Viscafe Gouden Hoek: Nestled close to the lively Westermark’s Sculptures and skateboards, this fish restaurant is a local gem.
+With an exquisite Oyster menu and upscale fish and chips, it’s a culinary delight.

-Van Gogh Museum – A penniless Vincent once paid awestruck hommage to old masters in the Rijksmuseum unaware that an institution in his own name would one day occupy the plot next door.
+- Van Gogh Museum: Vincent van Gogh once paid homage to old masters at the Rijksmuseum, unaware that a museum in his honour would grace the plot next door, showcasing his iconic works.

-Museum Van Loon – Once home to 17th-century painter Ferdinand Vol, this stately canal house offers a glimpse of how the other half lived, think gilded drawing rooms, beruffed family portraits, and box edged garden, plus changing exhibitions and installations by modern artists.
+- Museum Van Loon: Once home to the 17th-century painter Ferdinand Bol, this stately canal house offers a glimpse into Amsterdam’s aristocratic past, with gilded drawing rooms, family portraits, and a charming box-edged garden.

-Papeneiland – Inthe heart of the once working-class Jordan district, this waterside cafe serves a mean apple pie, the interior crammed with oil paintings and fairy lights.
+- Papeneiland: Located in the heart of the Jordan district, this waterside café is famed for its delectable apple pie and a cosy interior adorned with oil paintings and fairy lights.

 - De Hallen: The Oud-West district comes to life with a covered food market, a multiplex cinema, and a parade of independent shops.
 This Victorian tram shed has been revitalized into a bustling hub of commerce and culture.